DEPECHE MODE - THEY MAY EVEN BE PERVERTED - SOME GREAT REWARD and 1984

 As well as consolidating their position in their homeland, Contsruction Time Again also brought Depeche Mode to the world's attention, especially in Europe.
 The band were playing bigger venues than ever and their fanbase was growing and growing.
 The next release by the band then would be crucial for their long term success as they sought to continue to establish themselves and as it turned out they exceeded all expectations.

 Next came the classic album Some Great Reward on 24 September 1984.
 The album reached number 5 in the UK and was released on LP (STUMM19) and cassette (CSTUMM19).
 A German grey vinyl edition is available too.
 SGR is a fantastic album with very little filler to be found in its 9 tracks.
 Most of the tracks will be familiar to all Depeche fans - Something To Do, Lie To Me, People Are People, It Doesn't Matter, Stories of Old, Somebody, Master and Servant, If You Want (by Alan Wilder) and Blasphemous Rumours.
 Something To Do and Lie To Me are two of the band's best songs.
 ALL DM fans love Lie To Me and beg for its inclusion in any live setlist - the live versions of the song from 1984 are fantastic.
 Something To Do is also a fan favourite (at least of this fan anyway) and stayed in the live set for years even getting a one off outing on the Devotional tour.
-The weakest songs on the album are It Doesn't Matter and Stories of Old although the latter got a nice reworking on the bonus dvd in the boxset of Sounds of The Universe.
+The weakest songs (although that is harsh to be fair) on the album are It Doesn't Matter and Stories of Old although the latter got a nice reworking on the bonus dvd in the boxset of Sounds of The Universe.
 Alan's track If You Want is pretty decent too although pushes the whole building site metaphor of the time a little far.
 Overall it's a great album and one that was hugely successful for the band.
 A video (STILL no DVD) of the tour punningly entitled The World We Live In and Live In Hamburg is available and is a good watch if only for Dave's ..erm... "dancing".
 It was their first live video and is worth getting for that alone.

 The final single from the album brought condemnation from Church leaders for its God questioning lyrics.
 I guess the band must have been slightly wary of causing controversy and on 29 October 1984 instead of releasing Blasphemous Rumours as stand alone single they chose to put it out as part of a double A side with Somebody (remix) (7BONG7 - left).
 The single didnt do too well in comparison to the previous two reaching number 16 in the UK.
 As well as their first double A side the band also released their first 7" ep (7BONG7E - right) featuring four tracks - Blasphemous Rumours, Told You So (Live), Somebody (remix) and Everything Counts (live) with both live tracks recorded at the Liverpool Empire Theatre on the tour in support of the album.
 A 12" was also released (12BONG7 - below left) featuring Blasphemous Rumours and 4 live tracks from the same concert - Somebody, Two Minute Warning, Ice Machine and Everything Counts.
-Two German coloured editions of the 12" are available as I discovered the other night when I looked through my record boxes in preparation for this!
+Two German coloured editions of the 12" are available as I discovered the other night when I looked through my record boxes in preparation for this - one yellow and the other grey.
+There's a red vinyl 7" too.
 Blasphemous Rumours is a decent enough track albeit a little lightweight despite the message it seeks to get across.
 It stayed in the live set until 1988 and features on 101 - worth a look for the girl going mental singing along to it at the Pasadena show.
 Somebody is still much loved despite slightly odd lyrics and is regularly wheeled out by Martin for encores.
 Finally, there were two videos in support of the song - Blasphemous Rumours looks to recreate their live show of the time and Somebody is Martin singing cut with shots of Alan playing piano and the others walking about moodily.

 By the end of the SGR tour in 1985 the band had essentially been on the road for 5 years and were starting to get slightly pissed off with each other.
 A break was needed and so 1985 meant no new album for the band.
 It didnt stop them releasing music however as we'll discover next time.